 Not straying too far from the crowd may feel safer than developing an innovative graphic.
 Don’t be fooled.
 It’s not.
-If you want to connect with your audience, your law firm logo needs to pop from the clutter.
+Law firm logos that connect with their target audience stand out.

 You’ve been using the same logo for years.
 Meanwhile, the firm has grown to the point that it’s virtually unrecognizable – new people, new office, new everything.
 How do you decide if your logo from the early days represents your firm today?
 Should you care?

 Our clients don’t usually begin with clarity about how, or if, they should proceed with a new logo.
 It’s only after some discussion about their goals that we are able to assess whether or not their vision and values are being supported by their brand.
 As a simplistic example, without even touching on colour, font, icons and layout, a firm that prides itself on being approachable wouldn’t be aligned with a logo comprised of hard, solid edges.
 Such a treatment would be expected to stir up associations with boundaries rather than accessibility.

 If you’re trying to decide if a new logo should be your next priority, test your current one against our checklist of five law firm logo essentials.

 Five essentials for law firm logos: